indygreg/PyOxidizer/docs/packaging.rst

 ====================================

-Normally, Python extension modules are compiled into the binary as part of the embedded Python interpreter.
+Normally, Python extension modules are compiled into the binary as part of the embedded Python interpreter or embedded Python resources data structure.

 ``PyOxidizer`` also supports providing additional extension modules at run-time.
 This can be useful for larger Rust applications providing extension modules